Small Groups Registration

 The first sprout

+Once the user journey was mapped, the new duty was to bring the ideas into high-fidelity interfaces.
 With the previously stablished design system, I designed base screens, modals, illustrations and gathered images for the whole flow.
-With the guidance of my team lead, I reiterated several screens until we were satisfied with the final layout, as we weren't convinced they fitted the proposal's standard, until we were satisfied with the final layout.
+With the guidance of my team lead I reiterated several screens until we were satisfied with the final layout, as we weren't fully convinced they fitted the proposal's goal.

 Bringing it to life